tw-in-js/twind/docs/getting-started/css-in-js.md

 `
 ```

-As a convenience Twind provides the `@apply` CSS rule:
+For convenience, Twind provides the `@apply` CSS rule:

 ```js
 css`